joshand/adaptive-policy-sync/README.md

 ## Configure Adaptive Policy Sync

 ### Using the UI<a name="configure-ui"/> ([^ Top](#top))
-1. Access your Adaptive Policy Sync Instance using the port that you've configured (http://127.0.0.1:8020 if you deployed using the Docker example above, or http://127.0.0.1:8000 if you deployed using the Local example above)
+1. Access your Adaptive Policy Sync Instance using the port that you've configured (http://127.0.0.1:8000 if you used the examples above)

 2. Click the "Start Now" button to begin the configuration process.
     ![aps-landing](images/1-aps-landing.png)